ashafaei/bow-translation/README.md

 If you are a windows user you can manually download and extract the dataset from [here](http://www.cs.ubc.ca/~shafaei/homepage/projects/datasets/bmvc14.dataset.php).

 After that you can simply run `classify_ixmas.m` in Matlab.

+******
+The dataset contains
+* IXMAS Precomputed and quantized dense trajectory features.
+You can also use the vocbulary inside these files to quantize your own dense trajectory features to use with this code.
+* Trained transition matrices for 426 viewpoint changes.
+The procedure to prepare this data is explained in the paper.